christian-cassano/Biological-Synthetic-Data-by-using-SDV/README.md

         Always double check the result outcome with SDmetrics chart to asses the purity of the new data generated

-# OVERVIEW OF THE PROJECT TO BETTER UNDERSTAND WHAT THE MODELS INVOLVED DO
+# OVERVIEW OF THE PROJECT TO BETTER UNDERSTAND WHAT THE MODELS DO

 ## SINGLE TABLE DATA MODELS USED:
 ------------